Ramsi Woodcock

 This article, and a followup Op-Ed and essay that I wrote summarizing its thesis—“Advertising Is Obsolete – Here’s Why It’s Time to End It,” The Conversation, August 20, 2018 and “Advertising as Monopolization in the Information Age,” CPI Antitrust Chron., April 2019, at 50, respectively—attracted considerable attention from industry and global media.
 It led to an appearance at a panel at the SXSW festival, “Designing a Better Media Ecosystem without Ads,” and a feature role in a documentary, “Rebels against Advertising,” which aired on Dutch public television in April 2020.

 In The Fourth Estate’s Estate, 26 U. Pa.
 J. Bus.
-L. ___ (2024) (forthcoming), I build on my argument that the information age renders obsolete both advertising’s information function and its First Amendment protection to propose a solution to the newspaper industry’s current funding crisis.
+L. 867 (2024) (forthcoming), I build on my argument that the information age renders obsolete both advertising’s information function and its First Amendment protection to propose a solution to the newspaper industry’s current funding crisis.
 The tech giants caused the crisis by creating social media products that out-compete newspapers for consumer attention and hence for advertising revenue.
 But the solution is not for newspapers to obtain compensation from the tech giants for the news that appears on their platforms—as newspapers have mistakenly argued—because the tech giants do not use much news (it represents less than 5% of the content consumed by Facebook users, for example) and so will not pay much for it.
 I argue that funding for newspapers can be preserved instead by government imposition of a cap on the amount of advertising that may be delivered through the tech giants’ platforms, with the excess to be delivered exclusively through newspapers, thereby forcing advertisers to redirect their purchases back to the beleaguered industry.

 Will advertisers respond by spending less money on advertising and thereby offsetting any revenue gains for newspapers that might otherwise come from such a quota system?
 I argue that the answer is “no.” Although newspaper advertising is less effective than social media advertising, which is why advertising dollars have shifted from newspapers to social media over the past two decades, advertisers will continue to spend roughly the same amount of money on advertising as they do now, even if required by my proposed quota system to advertise in newspapers, because advertising is largely defensive.
 Firms advertise to counter the advertising of competitors, not to increase demand, and so firms constrained to advertise in newspapers will continue to advertise, if only to prevent their competitors from being the sole commercial voices with respect to the product categories in which they do business.

-In Ruinous Competition in News, The Postal Internet, and the Three Laws of Techno-Legal Change, I turn my attention from the problem of how to shore up news funding to the related problem of how to put an end to misinformation in Internet news.
+In Ruinous Competition in News, The Postal Internet, and the Three Laws of Techno-Legal Change [Working Paper], I turn my attention from the problem of how to shore up news funding to the related problem of how to put an end to misinformation in Internet news.
 I argue that misinformation in Internet news is the result of ruinous competition between news providers (understood to include both traditional newspapers and individual social media users) brought about by near-zero Internet communication costs.
 Economic theory suggests that when the cost of entry into a market (e.g., the news market) is too low, competition drives prices so low that firms cannot cover their fixed costs (e.g., the costs of investigative journalism) causing firms to skimp on product quality (e.g., to report fewer facts and more opinions).
 In news markets, that is reflected in an emphasis on opinion reporting over fact reporting, and the consequent fragmentation of news markets along ideological lines.

 In this working paper, I make the novel proposal that the United States Postal Service should step in to address the problem of misinformation by charging postage for the delivery of large-volume electronic missives over the Internet.
 I argue that the USPS is empowered to charge postage for electronic missives—even those that the USPS does not itself deliver—under the “letterbox monopoly” conferred on the company by federal law.
 Charging postage to websites or social media accounts with large numbers of followers would restore some of the cost of entry into the news market and so put an end to the ruinous competition in news that is driving the current epidemic of misinformation.